Топ-100

 Today's concert in Moscow Conservatory is dedicated to the Day of the diplomats.

-Today, only the music of Pyotr Ilyich Tchaikovsky himself (portrait) will be performed in the Great Hall of the Tchaikovsky Conservatory.
+Today, only the music of Pyotr Ilyich Tchaikovsky himself (pointing at the portrait ->) will be performed in the Great Hall of the Tchaikovsky Conservatory.

-I am engaged in cultural diplomacy - I popularize the knowledge about life and work of Tchaikovsky in different countries of the world, and I started doing it since I am a descendant of both of Tchaikovsky and von Meck families.
-Nadezhda von Meck was the closest friend and patron and their families got intermarried in the next generation.
+engaged in cultural diplomacy - I popularize the knowledge about life and work of Tchaikovsky in different countries of the world, and I started doing it since I am a descendant of both of Tchaikovsky and von Meck families.
+My direct ancestor Nadezhda von Meck was the closest friend and patron and their families got intermarried in the next generation.

 What did Tchaikovsky have to do with Diplomacy?